OddCameras.com Lubitel 166 Olympic

 stopping with film in it, there is a way around this if you have the

 and wind and release until number 1 just shows.
 Take your photo.
 Put

 the cap again, wind and release 2 times and wind again.
 Take the next

 photo.
 After the 4th photo, it's only one wind and release and a second

 wind between the photos as the spool become thicker.
 Do not forget to

 put the cap!
-Worked fine on mine.
+Worked fine on one of mine.
 But as mine had also leaks near the

 lens, I gave up.
-Working correctly it would be a nice camera.
+Working correctly it is a nice camera.
 So be

 sure to buy a camera that has been tested with real film.